 That’s why NuVinAir says it has been attracting attention as the closed cabin remediation solution for marijuana smoke in vehicles.

-A national letter of intent for the Canada deal closed this week, allowing for the NuVinAir patented technology to be activated across the country.
 The announcement comes on the heels of our Northern neighbors legalizing the purchase, use, possession, and growth of recreational marijuana for adults.
+Bailey said it was the logical first choice for the global push.

 Brown says that in the future, NuVinAir hopes to partner with major automobile manufacturers to enhance the certified pre-owned process.
 He predicts to be over 50 percent sold out by February.